 Welcome to the Plush World of Moss Farming!

-Moss can be a filler on top of a potted plant, it can be a little accent in a garden, or a lush, full-fledged replacement for a lawn.
+Moss can be a filler on top of a potted plant, a little accent in a garden, or a lush, full-fledged replacement for a lawn.
 To some it is a creeping green scourge that starts in damp corners and crawls across your lawn or roof, but to others who see things with greener eyes, moss is a delightful, visual and tactile experience, a self-trimming substitute for unruly grasses and a lovely addition to the shady parts of your backyard.

 This is the first volume of my online moss farming notebook, complete with pictures along the way.
 It's got a lot of fantastic moss information for beginning moss farmers.
 When you get to the end of this collection, there's a link to "volume two."

 In the spring of 2005, I was on a road trip with a friend in Nevada.
 Suffice to say, we came home joking about opening a road-side reststop/moss farm.
 You could get moss spa treatments and all that jazz.
 Guess we got a little spazzy driving the Extraterrestrial Highway.

 In Dec 2005, I moved to Seattle, where moss tends to grow on just about anything left outside eventually.
 I have a basement room in my house, with a light well at the window.
 It's not too much of a view.
 I decided that I would moss farm in the light well, with the goal of having a moss carpet cover the bottom.

 What you see here is the light well as it appears when you stand looking down into it from the back yard.
 My bedroom window is all along the top edge of this photo.
 I also decided to put a little goddess shrine in the well.
 Can't you just see her sitting in contemplation of a lovely green carpet of moss?

 If you are interested in cultivating moss, there are a variety of ways to do it.
 They are listed here in order of increasing complexity and effort.